-- First & Second Violation: Student will receive a Dress Code Violation Slip.
-This form may be sent home to be signed by a parent/guardian and returned to the Dean of Students or the Dean of Students will call the parent/guardian.
-The form will be kept on file in their school record.
-In some instances, students may be required to wear Woodward top/sweater from health office for remainder of school day. - Third/Subsequent Violations: Student will report to the Assistant Head of School.
-Phone call home to discuss consequences of repeated offenses.
+- First & Second Violation: Students will be sent to the Dean of Students office.
+The Dean of Students will call the parent/guardian.
+In some instances, students may be required to wear a Woodward top/sweater from the health office for the remainder of the school day. - Third/Subsequent Violations: Students will report to the Associate Head of School.
+Parent(s)/guardian(s) will receive a phone call home to discuss consequences of repeated offenses.
 Consequences may include being denied access to school events and/or suspension.